-Exercise 6 (Examples).
-For the following list of CHR programs, encode the rule into an equivalent chrl/4 constraint, then produce all possible rule variants.
+Exercise 4 (Examples for the set-based semantics).
+For the following list of CHR programs, encode the rule into an equivalent chrl/4 constraint, then produce all possible rule variants for the set-based semantics.
 Examine the produced rules and justify if they are necessary, redundant, non-terminating or incorrect.